What foods must you buy organic?

 I’ll forever recommend that you eat organic foods and use organic products at all times, but sometimes that’s just not possible.
 Every year, organic products are earning more shelf space but they still lag in comparison to non-organic, GMO-laden foods and products.
 Sometimes you can’t buy organic—perhaps because you live on a budget or live in an area where organic selections are slim.
 That’s why I’d like to talk to you about which foods are important to buy organic and which foods are OK if you take the conventional route.

 Organic Food Facts

 Let’s confront some uncomfortable truths right up front: Organic foods can be expensive.
 Selection of organic items is especially sparse in rural areas, which drives up their price even more.
 It’s hard for fixed-income consumers to fill their shopping carts with organic foods and expect to stay within their budget.
 Organic foods cost more because they cost more to grow, but for reasons that you might not realize.

 The term “organic” isn’t just a label, it’s an industry regulated by the USDA.
 And it’s regulated because a food has to clear a high bar to be labeled “organic.”
 Six bars, in fact:

-- They can’t use GMOs at all.
-There can be no genetic engineering involved in any step of the process.
+- No GMOs at all.
+No genetic engineering involved in any step of the process.

-- Plants and animals have to be grown or raised in a way that is sustainable and promotes nature and biodiversity within the area.
+- Plants and animals have to be farmed in a way that is sustainable and promotes nature and biodiversity within the area.

 - Animals have to be free to roam outdoors and live a natural lifestyle.
 No cage raising.

-- If a farm grows organic and inorganic foods, they must be kept separate.
+- If a farm grows organic and non-organic foods, those foods must be kept separate.